 AD/BC: A Rock Opera first aired on BBC3 back in December 2004, and to date, has never been repeated – despite the prestigious nature of its cast and crew.
-This may arguably be down to the channel’s shift away from the kind of comedy made by Matt Berry, and arguably by The Mighty Boosh themselves, towards cheaper to produce, teen-orientated sitcoms, but it may also be simply because the channel didn’t quite understand what they had been given.
+This may arguably be down to the channel’s shift away from the kind of comedy made by those behind it, towards cheaper to produce, teen-orientated sitcoms, but it may also be simply because the channel didn’t quite understand what they had been given.

-Coming less than twelve months after their cult favourite Garth Marenghi’s Darkplace quietly sneaked out onto unsuspecting audiences over on Channel 4, writer/director Richard Ayoade teamed up with Berry to create another pastiche of television gone by.
+Coming less than twelve months after their cult favourite Garth Marenghi’s Darkplace quietly sneaked out onto unsuspecting audiences over on Channel 4, writer/director Richard Ayoade teamed up with the then-secretly very musical Matt Berry to create another pastiche of television gone by.

 Whereas Darkplace was a pitch-perfect homage to mid 1980s horror serials, AD/BC would go even further back to a bygone age when BBC2 was not the relatively mainstream channel it is now, but closer perhaps in style to present day BBC4 – offering programming of artistic value but relatively little commercial appeal.
 Spoofing the kind of low-budget, studio-bound plays they would often broadcast, the show also fired a mean left hook towards the preposterous Jesus Christ: Superstar musical.
 It also drew heavilly on the equally tacky Godspell, which knowingly closed its original production the year before AD/BC is alleged to have been made.